Poole Old Town

 Poole Museum & Scaplen’s Court

-Eat, drink & enjoy Old Town
+Eat, drink & enjoy the Old Town

-For something a little special, Guildhall Tavern is a long-standing favourite, known for its refined setting and beautifully prepared seafood and seasonal dishes.
-The Pickled Berry offers a cosy, modern British dining experience, championing locally sourced ingredients with creative twists, while Sage is a popular choice where culinary excellence meets sophisticated local hospitality.
-Closer to the quay, Italian Diva for amazing classic Italian dining, and Sakhuna Thai brings vibrant flavours and a warm, welcoming atmosphere right into the heart of Old Town.
-And if it’s something casual you’re after, Pizza Valona is a go-to for authentic, freshly made pizza – ideal after a day exploring the harbour and historic streets.
+For something a little special, Guildhall Tavern is a long-standing favourite, renowned for its refined setting and beautifully prepared seafood and seasonal dishes.
+The Pickled Berry offers a cosy modern British dining experience, showcasing locally sourced ingredients with creative twists, while Sage is a popular choice where exceptional food meets warm local hospitality.

-Quay-side atmosphere & Old Town charm
+Quayside atmosphere & Old Town charm

 The historic heart of Poole is its quayside and Old Town, where cobbled streets meet the water and the town’s maritime history comes to life.
 Here you’ll find: